 The good news is Dreckman returned to the field to watch the Yankees get their final three outs, moth free.

-For all of the strange things that happen in baseball, this one is certainly up there as one of the strangest of all time.
+For all of the strange things that happen in baseball, pulling a giant moth from an umpire's ear is certainly up there as one of the strangest of all time.